 If you prefer working directly with Tcl commands, you can interact with your design using a Vivado Design Suite Tcl shell, using the Tcl Console from within the Vivado IDE.
-For more information about using Tcl and Tcl scripting, see the Vivado Design Suite User Guide: Using Tcl Scripting (UG894) [Ref 10] and Vivado Design Suite Tcl Command Reference Guide (UG835) [Ref 6].
-For a step-by-step tutorial that shows how to use Tcl in the Vivado tools, see the Vivado Design Suite Tutorial: Design Flows Overview (UG888) [Ref 8].
+For more information about using Tcl and Tcl scripting, see the Vivado Design Suite User Guide: Using Tcl Scripting (UG894) and Vivado Design Suite Tcl Command Reference Guide (UG835).
+For a step-by-step tutorial that shows how to use Tcl in the Vivado tools, see the Vivado Design Suite Tutorial: Design Flows Overview (UG888).

-For more information on using a Tcl-based approach using either the Project Mode or Non-Project Mode, see Chapter 3, Using Project Mode or Chapter 4, Using Non-Project Mode.
+For more information on using a Tcl-based approach using either the Project Mode or Non-Project Mode, see Understanding Project Mode and Non-Project Mode.